 They allow you to target specific pages and visitors of your website.

 You’re in control: when you operate a live chat, visitors initiate the discussions and lead them.
 With surveys, it’s the other way around.

 Here are a few situations where surveys can help:

-- Check how easy to use your website is
+Check how easy to use your ecommerce website design is

 How to Use Popup Surveys to Collect Feedback